 - 1. Overlearning - Hold up the word, say the word and use it in a sentence. - Have students say the word once. - Have the students say the word five times. - Have the student say the word five times loudly. - Have the student whisper the word five times. - Have the students close their eyes and focus to see the word on their eyelids. - Have the students spell the word. - Have the students describe how they are going to remember the word (mnemonic device). - Have the students trace in the air, on their knees, or a partner's back and repeat it each time it is written. - 2.
 Create Study Buddies.
 Carve out some time in the day to have students use flash cards in partner of the basic sight words.
 Have each partner sign off on a sheet indicating when words are mastered and provide a reward to partnerships that master a certain number of words. - 3.
 Create charts to display team and/or partner progress. - 4.
 Pass out a few basic sight word cards to each student.
 Each student goes to the board and writes his/her word.
 All other students participate by saying the word out loud. - 5.
 Allow students to create a notebook of mastered sight words. - 6.
 Provide time for students to use the words from their notebooks to create sentences or stories.
 It is fine for these stories to be silly or nonsensical.
 Encourage students to use the names of classmates in these stories.
 They may illustrate these stories, too.
 Provide team or partner practice in reading these silly sentences or stories. - 7.
 Have students identify troublesome words and write them on cards.
 Use these cards to form sentences. - 8.
 Create sentences with sight words omitted and have students supply the missing word. - 9.
-Use the troublesome words in sentences and underline them. - 10.
-Create sentence using the sight words on a single list.
-An example of Basic Sight Word Sentences from List I might look like: - She said that it was you. - She said it was his.
+Use the troublesome words in sentences and underline them.

+- 10. Create sentences using the sight words on a single list.
+An example of Basic Sight Word Sentences from List I might look like: - She said that it was you. - She said it was his. - 11.
+Use a flash card app such as Quizlet, Google Flash cards, or slides to have students practice the sight words and match them to meanings.